AbshkPskr/Data-science-portfolio/readme.md

 # Data Science Portfolio
-This repository contains portfolio of data science projects for the purpose of self learning and hobby.
+This repository contains portfolio of data science projects for the purpose of self learning and hobby.<br>
 Presented in the form of iPython Notebooks, and R files.
 IPython Notebooks are made using google colab.

-For better visualization of portfolio please visit the website [name](link) Most of the visulizations are in plotly which are not visible on github so please visit the website.
+For better visualization of portfolio please visit the website [name](link)<br>
+Most of the visulizations are in plotly which are not visible on github so please visit the website.

 ## Contents